 Regardless of which way new pipes are installed, the installation technician must always keep in mind sufficient ventilation of the pipes.
 Because, when the used water is drained, negative pressure is generated in the pipe.
 If this is not offset by incoming air, the negative pressure draws the water trap from the siphon.
 This removes the barrier between the sewage system and the bathroom, allowing unpleasant smells to arise.
 Well-planned ventilation prevents this problem.
 The installation of air-admittance valves has proven to be a convenient solution, particularly for renovation and conversion measures.
 Air-admittance valves are mechanical valves which equalise the pressure in the pipe system.
 In the case of negative pressure, the ventilation valve opens and fresh air is sucked into the pipe until the pressure is equalised again.
 This way, the air-admittance valves prevent the siphon from becoming emptied and drain odours from entering into the bathroom.
 As long as the pressure is equal, the valve remains closed, and in the event of overpressure, it seals the system.
-Air-admittance valves ensure long-term and problem-free functionality even without maintenance.
+Air-admittance valves ensure long-term and problem-free functionality.

 In the case of negative pressure in the pipe system, the ventilation valve opens and the incoming air equalises the pressure.